Graphical Negative Multinomial and Multinomial Models with Dirichlet-type priors: Abstract

 \section{Abstract}

-Bayesian statistical graphical models are typically either continuous and parametric (Gaussian, parameterized by the graph-dependent precision matrix with Wishart-type priors) or discrete and non-parametric (with graph-dependent structure of probabilities of cells and Dirichlet-type priors).
-We propose to break this dichotomy by introducing two discrete parametric graphical models on finite decomposable graphs: the graph negative multinomial and the graph multinomial distributions.
+Bayesian statistical graphical models are typically classified as either continuous and parametric (Gaussian, parameterized by the graph-dependent precision matrix with Wish\-art-type priors) or discrete and non-parametric (with graph-dependent structure of probabilities of cells and Dirichlet-type priors).
+We propose to break this dichotomy by introducing two discrete parametric graphical models on finite decomposable graphs: the graph negative multinomial and the graph multinomial distributions (the former related to the Cartier-Foata theorem for the graph generated free quotient monoid).
 These models interpolate between the product of univariate negative binomial laws and the negative multinomial distribution, and between the product of binomial laws and the multinomial distribution, respectively.
-We derive their Markov decomposition and present related probabilistic models representations.
-We also introduce graphical versions of the Dirichlet distribution and inverted Dirichlet distribution, which serve as conjugate priors for the two discrete graphical Markov models.
-We derive explicit normalizing constants for both graphical Dirichlet laws and demonstrate that their independence structure (a graphical version of neutrality) yields a strong hyper Markov property for both Bayesian models.
-We also provide characterization theorems for graphical Dirichlet laws via strong hyper Markov property.
-Finally, we develop a model selection procedure for the Bayesian graphical negative multinomial model with respective Dirichlet-type priors.
+We derive their Markov decompositions and provide related probabilistic representations.

+We also introduce graphical versions of the Dirichlet and inverted Dirichlet distributions, which serve as conjugate priors for the two discrete graphical Markov models.
+We derive explicit normalizing constants for both graphical Dirichlet laws and establish their independence structure (a graphical version of neutrality), which yields a strong hyper Markov property for both Bayesian models.
+We also provide characterization theorems for graphical Dirichlet laws via respective graphical versions of neutrality, which extends previously known results.

 MSC2020: 62H22 (Primary) 60E05, 62E10 (Secondary)

 Keywords: multivariate count data, graphical model, hyper Markov property, Bayesian statistics, conjugate prior, decomposable graph, moral directed acyclic graph, Dirichlet distribution, multinomial distribution, negative multinomial distribution.